Salmon Souvlaki Bowl Recipe

 8. To serve, place the couscous in a serving bowl and top with the grilled capsicum and zucchini, salmon, tomatoes, cucumber, olives and feta.
 Garnish with extra dill.
 Serve with the tzatziki and a lemon wedge on the side.

+If you liked this recipe, be sure to try Kayla's grilled salmon salad with orange and fennel.
 Don't forget to snap a photo if you make this recipe!
 We would love to see your salmon souvlaki bowl — simply tag @sweat in the image to show us.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.